Paskul/trajectory_caching_pascal/README.md

 `approach` is determined through an approach to maximize manipulability.
 For each voxel point generated, a spherical cone is projected from the original voxel point, outwards towards the `gripper_link` as described by the TF tree.
 The *surface intersection of the sphere with the cone* then has a uniform sampling to determine a smaller range of end-point poses that the robot arm will attempt to solve for.
 All uniformly selected subpoints of the cone's surface are tested as an endpoint from the starting pose.

-Iteratively, a MoveIt **add more specifics of params here** RRTStar trajectory solving operation, each (could be final) surface subpoint from the starting test pose.
+Iteratively, a MoveIt performs a RRTStar trajectory solving operation, each (could be final) surface subpoint from the starting test pose.
 This RRTStar solver utilizes a multi-objective optimization to find a trajectory with:

-70% weight to solving for shorter path length
+- 70% weight to solving for shorter path length
-30% weight to solving for manipulability
+- 30% weight to solving for manipulability

 This is done to avoid joint limits while solving for a genuinely desirable trajectory in the cache.
-After each point is attempted to be solved, an end-pose operation is given as: score = (0.5)*manipulability_at_start_pose + (0.5)*manipulability_at_end_pose.
+After each point is attempted to be solved, an end-pose operation is given as:

+score = [ (`approach_weight`) * manipulability at start pose + (`final_weight`) * manipulability at end pose ]

 The point (and its associated trajectory) resulting in the strongest score is chosen and cached. **This is honestly somewhat futile, and could be greatly improved by considering manipulability along the entire trajectory, not just start/end poses.
 Especially when RRTStar is already working to introduce some manipulability.** The final saved trajectory would result in moving from `test` to `approach`.